gorthitk/leetcode/Problem1358/README.md

-### 1358.
+### Problem 1358.
 Number of Substrings Containing All Three Characters

 ### Description
     Given a string s consisting only of characters a, b and c.